-The EC solution to this problem seems to be to relax the $10 \, \mu Sv/year$ individual dose to a level of $1 \, mSv/year$ for the non-nuclear industries.
-The IAEA seems to propose the $10 \, \mu Sv/year$ individual dose criterion for the nuclear industry and 'optimisation' in each individual case of NORM regulation.
-This can only complicate the efforts to achieve consistency, harmonisation, ease of trans-boundary movement of material, etc., as it means that radioactivity from the nuclear sphere and the non-nuclear industries are treated on different scales of judgement, having extremely stringent release conditions for the material from the nuclear industries, while allowing up to $100 \, times$ higher exposures from the much larger quantities of arisings from non-nuclear industries.
-In doing this, we are sending a message to the public that nuclear radioactivity is up to a $100 \, times$ as dangerous as TENORM radioactivity.
+Both the EC and the IAEA seem to be proposing double standards of $10~\mu Sv/year$ individual dose criterion for release of material from the nuclear industry and $300~\mu Sv/year$ for the orders of magnitude larger quantities of material from the non-nuclear industries.
+This can only complicate the efforts to achieve consistency, harmonisation, ease of trans-boundary movement of material, etc., as it means that radioactivity from the nuclear sphere and the non-nuclear industries are treated on different scales of judgement, having extremely stringent release conditions for the material from the nuclear industries, while allowing up to 30 times higher exposures from the much larger quantities of arisings from non-nuclear industries.
+In doing this, we are sending a message to the public that nuclear radioactivity is up to a 30 times as dangerous as TENORM radioactivity.